 Students who don’t stop taking Adderall would be on the brink of addition, and worse, psychosis.
 Dependence is just the tip of the iceberg of Adderall’s ominous side effects.
 If someone continuously pops these pills, addiction would be inevitable.
 Take note that as a stimulant, Adderall has almost the same effect as taking cocaine.
 When you habitually take Adderall, your body will adjust to its new level of normality.
 This will result in physical dependence and addiction.

 And if the person takes Adderall for a prolonged period, he may start to see and hear things.
 So far, mental illnesses like psychosis are the worst side effects of ADHD medications taken as nootropics without proper supervision.
-It’s why you shouldn’t use Adderall as a smart drug.
+So is Adderall a nootropic?
+In the medical sense, it’s not a safe choice.

 There are medical reports in the past indicating that the active ingredients in ADHD medications like Concerta and Ritalin can trigger horrifying hallucinations in a 15-year old.
 It can also result in depression if taken wrongfully by a 7-year old.